 This is the second in a series addressing business partnerships with health care organizations that include naming privileges.
-The first paper can be found HERE.

 The lack of special events and face-to- face engagement has left health care organizations looking for innovative ways to further their philanthropic missions.
 Finding corporate partners that have the common desire to improve the lives of those who live and work in the community creates a strong opportunity to push forward together.
 While the options and involvement vary, it is important to understand the benefits and risks associated with corporate partnerships that include naming privileges.

 Should a corporation wish to align its employees with supporting a corporate gift, the health care organization would have the opportunity to build engagement and access to those community members and spread its message of being the premier provider in the area.